Buried Pipeline Modeling in PASS/START-PROF

 9 Ring Bending Stress Calculation

-9.1 Ring Bending Stress from the Soil Weight
+9.1 Ring Bending Stress from Soil Weight

-8.2 Pipe Strength Against the Surface Load
+9.2 Pipe Strength Against Surface Load

 9.3 Polyurethane (PUR) Insulation Stress Analysis